algorithmiaio/dev-center/_pages/platform/algorithm-secrets.md

 Storing sensitive data on Algorithmia might not be suitable for an organization that uses a vaulting system like Hashicorp Vault or Azure Key Vault to manage secrets.

-Algorithmia Enterprise's secret store enables cluster admins to connect Algorithmia to external vaulting systems where secrets are managed and maintained by a DevOps team.
+Algorithmia Enterprise's Secret Store enables cluster admins to connect Algorithmia to external vaulting systems where secrets are managed and maintained by a DevOps team.
 This helps Data Science teams access secrets in accordance to an organization's security and compliance standards.

 ## Managing algorithm secrets